apostrophecms/apostrophe-documentation/docs/modules/apostrophe-docs/server-apostrophe-cursor.md

 autocomplete API response.
 Most field types support this well, including `joinByOne` and `joinByArray`.

+the `options` object can be omitted completely.

+It is best to add your properties to your schema, using a schema field type that features a `choices` property (most do), so there is no ambiguity about what this method should do.
+However, there are fallbacks:

+1. Normally, if there is no choices function or no filter at all, the distinct database values for the property are presented as the options.

+2. If there is a filter but it has no choices function, and options.legacyFilterChoices is truthy, the filter is assumed to have a boolean interface and options are fetched on that basis.
+The labels will just be "Yes" and "No", however the pieces module manage view patches these via the legacy `choices` feature of `addFilters`.
+### legacyChoices(*name*, *callback*)

 ### toObject(*callback*)
 Invokes callback with `(err, doc)` where
 `doc` is the first document matching the query.